 Discovering Connections in Irish and Mexican Literature

 For decades, great minds have pored over every page of James Joyce's and Carolos Fuentes' work.
-In the face of this mountain of scholarly analysis, one might think that there couldn’t possibly be new ground left to cover.
+In the face of this mountain of scholarly analysis, one might think that there couldn’t possibly be new ground to cover.

 Brianna has always loved modernist literature and lights up when talking about Joyce or Fuentes.
-Finding a new connection between their novels has been a joy for her.
+Finding a new connection between their novels was a joy for her.
 The research was also supported by the Mellon Mays Undergraduate Fellowship, which funds student’s academic research to set them up for a career as a professor, and has already opened doors for Brianna, who spent a summer honing her writing at Columbia University and attended a conference in South Africa.

 Digital Liberal Arts

 DigLibArts empowers students to make full use of the digital technologies that are transforming research and reshaping the way people learn.
 For instance, the center recently teamed up with Professor Kate Durbin to incorporate Twine, a program that allows students to create choose-your-own-adventure stories, into her course on horror literature.
 Students experimented with the storytelling tool to gain a deeper understanding of the literary genre.

 Students also assist their peers through the center as “tech liaisons,” mentoring fellow students in all things digital.
 It’s where Nicole Guzzo, a Whittier Scholars Program major, discovered her passion for the digital world.